ISLA-Grenoble/2024-main/README.md

 -----

-### Attention
+### Attention -- Instructions for the final exam

-As explained in class, you are all expected to have read the article
+For the final exam happening on Wednesday 15-May, you you are all expected to have read the article

 Mark Newman "Modularity and community structure in networks” [link](https://arxiv.org/abs/physics/0602124)